School Break Travel Guide 2026: When to Book & Where to Go

 Kate Van Dell

-Kate Van Dell is a travel advisor and writer and the founder of Sebastian Luxe Travel, specializing in wellness travel, ski trips, and private villas, with an expertise in hotels and resorts.
-With extensive travel experience splitting her time between the Netherlands and the East Coast, she brings a holistic travel lens and a calm, detail-oriented approach shaped by her background as a former ER nurse.
+Kate Van Dell is a travel advisor, writer and the founder of Sebastian Luxe Travel.
+She specializes in luxury ski trips, wellness travel, and private villas, with a particular focus on hotels that balance beauty, ease, and real-life logistics.
+Kate splits her time between the Netherlands and Westport, CT. she brings a holistic travel lens and a calm, detail-oriented approach shaped by her background as a former ER nurse.
 Her work is backed by verified five-star reviews on Fora, and she is a Virtuoso-affiliated advisor.

 Previous